awsdocs/amazon-aurora-user-guide/doc_source/babelfish-postgres-aws-extensions.md

 # Using Aurora PostgreSQL extensions with Babelfish<a name="babelfish-postgres-aws-extensions"></a>

 Aurora PostgreSQL provides extensions for working with other AWS services\.
 These are optional extensions that support various use cases, such as using Amazon S3 with your DB cluster for importing or exporting data\.
-+ To import data from an Amazon S3 bucket to your Babelfish for Aurora PostgreSQL DB cluster, you set up the `aws_s3` Aurora PostgreSQL extension\.
++ To import data from an Amazon S3 bucket to your Babelfish DB cluster, you set up the `aws_s3` Aurora PostgreSQL extension\.
 This extension also lets you export data from your Aurora PostgreSQL DB cluster to an Amazon S3 bucket\.
 + AWS Lambda is a compute service that lets you run code without provisioning or managing servers\.
 You can use Lambda functions to do things like process event notifications from your DB instance\.
-To learn more about Lambda, see [What is AWS Lambda?](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) in the *AWS Lambda Developer Guide\.* To invoke Lambda functions from your Babelfish for Aurora PostgreSQL DB cluster, you set up the `aws_lambda` Aurora PostgreSQL extension\.
+To learn more about Lambda, see [What is AWS Lambda?](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) in the *AWS Lambda Developer Guide\.* To invoke Lambda functions from your Babelfish DB cluster, you set up the `aws_lambda` Aurora PostgreSQL extension\.

 To set up these extensions for your Babelfish cluster, you first need to grant permission to the internal Babelfish user to load the extensions\.
 After granting permission, you can then load Aurora PostgreSQL extensions\.